MinoshaSen/Microsoft-Presidio-Web-Extension/README.md

 # Microsoft-Presidio-Web-Extension
-A web extension built using Microsoft Presidio as the backend component to detect and prevent Personally Identifiable Information (PII) entry into AI chatbots.
+This project presents a Chrome web extension developed to detect and prevent Personally Identifiable Information (PII) entered into AI chatbot interfaces.
+The solution utilizes FastAPI as the API service, which communicates with the backend hosted, Microsoft Presidio for PII detection and anonymization.
+By intercepting user inputs before submission, the extension helps prevent accidental disclosure of organizational sensitive data, thereby promoting responsible AI usage and enhancing data security compliance within enterprise environments.